Desire and Motivation |

 of warmth in the presence of God.
 But if this warmth takes on the

-quality of the natural feeling of genital arousal, then consider it to be
+quality of the natural feeling of genital arousal—and if the arousal is

 fantasies or urges to look at